5 Effective Literacy Activities for Grades 3-5

 One of my favorite parts of teaching upper elementary ELA is seeing how students master vocabulary, grammar, and comprehension skills over the course of the year.

-I’ll be sharing with you five literacy center activities that are must-haves for the upper elementary ELA teachers!
+Here are five literacy activities that are must-haves for the upper elementary ELA teachers!

-What are the Benefits of Literacy Centers in Upper Elementary?
+What are the Benefits of Literacy Activities in Upper Elementary?

-Before I share with you my top 5 list of activities for literacy stations, I wanted to share with you why it’s so important in the first place!
-Literacy centers:
+Before I share with you my top 5 list of literacy activities for centers or stations, here’s why it’s so important in the first place!
+Literacy activities for centers:

 • encourage engagement and cooperative learning